-For CLIA waived settings, see Quality Control Section pages 9-10 of the Piccolo Xpress Quick Reference Guide.
-For moderately complex settings, see Section 2.4 of the Piccolo blood chemistry analyzer Operator's Manual or Section 6 (Calibration and Quality Control) of the Piccolo Xpress Operator's Manual.
+See Section 2.4 of the Piccolo blood chemistry analyzer Operator's Manual or Section 6 (Calibration and Quality Control) of the Piccolo Xpress chemistry analyzer Operator's Manual.
 Performance of the Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer can be verified by running controls.
 For a list of approved quality control materials with acceptance ranges, please contact Abaxis Technical Support.
 Other human serum or plasma-based controls may not be compatible.
 Quality control materials should be stored as per the package-insert included with the controls.